 Perfect for children, comedic company Sleeping Trees bring you a panto mash up of Little Red Robin Hood.
 In the show the wicked Sheriff of Nottingham has captured the famous outlaw Robin Hood and Red Riding Hood tries to save the day.
 With sensory adaptive performances and a pay what you can scheme for tickets this is the most accessible panto this season.

 Cinderella will be very busy this panto season in the South West.
 The popular princess will have many balls to attend and many princes to choose from!

 - How to get there: Just 10 minutes walk from Exeter Central station - head towards Exeter Cathedral, and make your way onto Market Street for the box office and venue entrance.

-Much-loved panto regulars Matt Finegan and Daniel Page return as Gascon and Madame Bonbon in the Corn Exchange’s splendid telling of an all-time panto favourite.
+Much-loved panto regulars Matt Finegan and Olivia Williamson return as Fairy Bella and Cinderella in the Corn Exchange’s splendid telling of an all-time panto favourite.
 With all the classic ingredients to a festive family panto, you’ll find romance and custard pies, magic and slapstick all in equal measure.

 - Nearest station: Portsmouth & Southsea - Kings Theatre is 25 minutes' walk from the station, or just 10 minutes on the Route 2 bus, which runs every 10 minutes from the Civic Offices.

 Search for Cinders winner Michelle Antrobus is joined by Jack Edwards as the dubious Fairy Godmother and First Dates Star Grant Urquhart as the handsome Prince in a panto that’s set to knock your glass slippers off.
 Pompey panto favourites return with new faces to bring you a magical production with special effects, live music, hilarious jokes and lots of audience participation.